ing-bank/baker/docs-tech/bakery-architecture.md

 ### Baker Manifests

-The Baker manifest is created by the Bakery Controller from a Baker CRD, and then uses it to mount the recipes that go into the Baker Clusters, the naming goes `<name-in-the-crd>-manifest`, and it can be used also to inspect the recipes deployed in the namespace.
+The Baker manifest is a Kubernetes ConfigMap created by the Bakery Controller from a Baker CRD.

+The controller uses the manifest to mount the recipes that go into the Baker clusters.
+For every Baker manifest there exists one Baker cluster.

+The naming pattern of the manifests is: `<name-in-the-crd>-manifest`, and they are labeled `bakery-manifest: recipes`

+It is possible to use them to inspect the recipes deployed in the namespace.

 ### Interaction Manifests

-The Interaction manifest is created by the Bakery Controller after deploying an interaction from the specification of an Interaction CRD, the controller uses the HTTP api of the deployed interaction to request the data structure that specifies all the interfaces of the interactions within the Interaction replicas, it aggregates this data structures into the manifest, and finally the Baker Clusters can use the Kubernetes API to query for all available interactions in the namespace, effectively working as a service discovery mechanism.
+The Interaction manifest is created by the Bakery Controller after deploying an interaction from the specification of an Interaction CRD.

+The controller uses the HTTP api of the deployed interaction to request the data structure that specifies all the interfaces of the interactions within the Interaction replicas to aggregate them into the manifest.

+The Baker clusters use the Kubernetes API to query for all available interactions in the namespace (by querying configmaps with the label `bakery-manifest: interactions`), effectively working as a service discovery mechanism.

 ## Baker Akka Clusters